gaminbottomtext/AccHankKE/README.md

 ## Credits

-gamingbottomtext - LOL for existing and doing some code tpo - The guy that did 99.99% of the code panda funny - All I did was give you guys the assets you guys told me to do lmao.. and 0.001% of code
+gamingbottomtext - LOL for existing and doing some code / 40 Percent of the code :trol: tpo - The guy that did 70% of the code panda funny - All I did was give you guys the assets you guys told me to do lmao.. and 0.001% of code